Finding a Top Financial Advisor Firm in Fort Lauderdale, Florida

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

-|1||Palisades Hudson Asset Management Find an Advisor||$ 1,416,671,166||No minimum|| || |
+|1||Palisades Hudson Asset Management, LP Find an Advisor||$ 1,288,639,690||$4,750 minimum annual fee|| || |

-Minimum AssetsNo minimum
+Minimum Assets$4,750 minimum annual fee

-|2||Socius Family Office Find an Advisor||$390,830,773|| |
+|2||Socius Family Office, LLC Find an Advisor||$ 543,210,251||No set account minimum|| || |

-Minimum AssetsNo minimum
+Minimum AssetsNo set account minimum

-|5||Global Wealth Management Investment Advisory, Inc. Find an Advisor||$148,603,003|| || |
+|3||Global Wealth Management Investment Advisory, Inc. Find an Advisor||$ 221,377,146||No set account minimum|| || |

 How We Found the Top Financial Advisor Firms in Fort Lauderdale, Florida

-Palisades Hudson Asset Management, L.P.
+Palisades Hudson Asset Management, LP

-This fee-only firm has 17 advisors and plenty of professional certifications, with 10 certified financial planners (CFPs), seven enrolled agents (EA), three certified public accountants (CPAs) and one certified value analyst (CVA) on staff.
-The firm doesn’t have a minimum account requirement, but it does charge a minimum annual fee of $4,750 for management services.
+At the top of the list, Palisades Hudson Asset Management, LP manages nearly $1.3 billion in assets.
+The fee-only firm has 16 advisors and plenty of professional certifications: 10 certified financial planners (CFPs), seven enrolled agents (EA), three certified public accountants (CPAs) and two certified value analysts (CVAs) on staff.
+(Advisors may have more than one credential.)

-Palisades Hudson Asset Management, L.P.
-Background
+Palisades Hudson Asset Management Background

-Palisades Hudson Asset Management, L.P.
-Investment Philosophy
+Palisades Hudson Asset Management Investing Philosophy

 Palisades Hudson uses a long-term investment strategy based on asset allocation.
 The firm believes in determing an appropriate asset allocation based on each client's investment objectives and risk tolerance, then monitoring performance minimal interference over a period of several years.